ffnord/ffmap-backend/README.md

 Alias /firmware /home/freifunk/autoupdates/
 </pre>

 To execute, run
- ./mkmap.sh ../www
+ python3 -mffmap.run --input-alfred --input-badadv --output-d3json ../www/nodes.json
 The script expects above described sudo-wrappers in the $HOME directory of the user executing the script.
 If those are not available, an error will occurr if not executed as root.
 Also, the tool realpath optionally allows to execute the script from anywhere in the directory tree.

 For the script's regular execution add the following to the crontab:
 <pre>
-*/5 * * * * /home/ffmap/ffmap-backend/mkmap.sh /home/ffmap/www
+*/5 * * * * python3 -mffmap.run --input-alfred --input-badadv --output-d3json /home/ffmap/www/nodes.json
 </pre>